Single stage vs two stage tendering

 The collaborative approach that the two stage procurement process promotes ensures that both the client and contractor can benefit from better outcomes.
 It also negates the need for value engineering to reduce cost.

-Working with SCAPE is all about partnership and our Construction, Civil Engineering and Consultancy frameworks actively encourage and promote early contractor engagement and the two stage tender process.
+Working with SCAPE is all about partnership and our consultancy, civil engineering and construction frameworks actively encourage and promote early contractor engagement and the two stage tender process.

 As part of our framework process, we invite potential delivery partners to submit bids based on a quality vs price ratio of 70:30 respectively.
 This emphasis on quality enables our clients to benefit from delivery partners who focus on ensuring the best possible outcomes, whilst also maximising social value, sustainability, environmental and socio-economic benefits that leave lasting legacies in our local communities.